 - Melt the 6 Tablespoons of butter first.
 Microwave or stovetop – either is fine.
 Set aside to slightly cool.
 You absolutely do not want it piping hot.

-- In a large bowl, toss the flour, sugar, baking powder, baking soda, and salt together until combined.
+- In a large bowl, preferably with a pour spout, toss the flour, sugar, baking powder, baking soda, and salt together until combined.
 Set aside.

 - In another large bowl, whisk the eggs, buttermilk, vanilla and almond extracts together until combined.
 Whisk in the melted butter.
-Pour the wet ingredients into the dry ingredients and whisk by hand gently to combine the ingredients.
-The batter is thick and a few lumps may remain.
+Pour the wet ingredients into the dry ingredients and gently whisk to combine.
+Make sure there are no patches of dry flour at the bottom of the bowl.
+The batter is thick and a few lumps are fine.
 Very very gently, fold in the rainbow sprinkles using a rubber spatula or wooden spoon.
-Taste the batter.
-If you want to add more almond (or vanilla) extract, go ahead.

-- Heat a griddle or skillet over medium heat.
-Coat generously with butter.
-Once hot, drop about 1/4 cup of batter on the griddle.
-Cook until the edges look dry and bubbles begin to form on the sides, about 1 minute.
-Flip and cook on the other side until cooked through, about 2 more minutes.
-Coat griddle/skillet again with butter for each pancake or batch of pancakes.
+- Heat a griddle or large skillet over medium heat.
+Coat generously with butter or nonstick cooking spray.
+Once it’s hot, drop/pour a heaping 1/4 cup of batter on the griddle.
+Cook until the edges look set and you notice holes in the pancake’s surface around the border, about 2 minutes.
+Flip and cook the other side until cooked through, about 1–2 more minutes.
+Coat griddle/skillet with butter or nonstick spray again, if needed, for each batch of pancakes.

 - Buttermilk: Though I typically suggest a DIY buttermilk option using regular milk and vinegar/lemon, I highly recommend real buttermilk.
 I used low fat buttermilk, but full fat works too.
 I do not suggest any substitutions.
 Try using any extra buttermilk in any of these recipes.